 Fiber can also help bind and eliminate the toxins that interfere with thyroid hormone production and metabolism.
 Because it helps regulate your appetite, slows down your digestion, and increases satiety, fiber is my go-to for weight loss.

-The 21-Day Breakthrough Food Intolerance Cleanse is a self-paced online program with all the tools and resources you need to help calm inflammation from hidden food sensitivities, lose fat, reclaim your health, and feel energized and better than ever.
+The Virgin Diet provides the resources you need to help calm inflammation from hidden food sensitivities, lose fat, reclaim your health, and feel energized and better than ever.
 You’ll learn how to manage long-term inflammation, find the “healthy” foods that are hurting you, heal your gut, and gain the knowledge and tools that stay with you for life.*

 7. Get The Right Nutrients